GA-repos/Week_8_99_Bottles/readme.md

 - If there are 0 bottles left, do not show a link to "take one down"
   - Add a link to start over, which directs the user back to the home page.

-> You may need to do some further research on Handlebars to get it working!
-See if there's a way to create conditionals in Handlebars.
+> You may need to do some further research on Ejs to get it working!
+See if there's a way to create conditionals in Ejs.